Wire Guard Tip

 Instructions

-I had made the clasp and jump rings.
-And knew that I wanted to string some gorgeous turquoise rondelle beads onto leather.
-I even knew that I was going to use .5mm leather.
+I knew I wanted to string some gorgeous turquoise rondelle beads onto leather specifically, 0.5mm leather.

 Susan LeGuyader's Wire Guard Tip - , General Education, , wire guards